scBGI/scBiMapping/README.md

 We provide 8 demos to further demonstrate how to conduct dimension reduction and reference-based cell type annotation using scBiMapping; see details at https://cloud.stomics.tech/library/#/tool/detail/workspace_notebook/NB0120241204Yng3Pn/--?zone=sz

+## Scripts to reproduce primary experimental results

+See the corresponding files in this github.